-A significant challenge facing the School District is the uncertainty surrounding the immediate and long-term impacts of the COVID-19 Pandemic.
+A significant challenge facing the School District is the uncertainty surrounding the immediate and longterm impacts of the COVID-19 Pandemic.
 With there being no prior precedence, it is difficult to determine how the economy will continue to react, which has a direct relationship to funding, and the expenses involved in how students are being educated and maintaining the health and safety of all.
 Fortunately, the School District was able to continue paying all employees their full salaries and benefits during the transition to 100% virtual learning beginning in March 2020 and during school shutdown at the end of fiscal year 2020.
 The School District has offered face-to-face instruction since fiscal year 2021.

 The School District is financially challenged by reduction of state revenue appropriations to local School Districts known as "austerity reductions".
 Since the austerity began in fiscal year 2003 and ended in fiscal year 2018, the School District's state funding was reduced a total of \$8.3 million.
 Though the austerity reduction was eliminated in fiscal year 2019, this is still lost funding that will not be recouped.
 Due to the impact of COVID-19 on the economy, austerity reductions were reinstated in fiscal year 2021.
 The initial allotment sheet included a reduction in state funding of \$0.8 million, but a portion of that was restored and the actual austerity reduction for fiscal year 2021 was only \$0.3 million.
 For fiscal year 2022, the initial allotment sheet included a reduction in state funding of \$0.3 million but it was restored in full at midterm.
-There was not an austerity reduction in fiscal year 2023.
+There was not an austerity reduction in fiscal year 2023 or fiscal year 2024.

-Approximately 73.4% of general fund expenditures, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2023.
+Approximately 78.7% of general fund expenditures, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2024.
 With such personnel heavy expenditures, the School District consistently evaluates how funds can be spent smarter and more effectively to ensure that students receive a quality education from effective personnel.

-Employer share of State Health Benefit Plan (SHBP) for certificated employees increased to \$1,580 from \$945 per employee per month effective January 1, 2023.
-Likewise, the QBE health insurance funding was increased based on the number of certified positions reported to the general fund in October 2022 CPI collection.
-The School District did not have a financial impact in fiscal year 2023 related to this increase.
-However, the employer share of SHBP for non-certificated employees is scheduled to increase to \$1,195 from \$945 per employee per month effective January 1, 2024.
+The employer share of State Health Benefit Plan (SHBP) for non-certificated employees increased to \$1,195 from \$945 per employee per month effective January 1, 2024.
 The number of non-certificated employees enrolled in health insurance as of the October 2023 CPI collection was 28.
-This increase will be totally funded by the School District and is estimated to be an additional expense of \$42,000 in fiscal year 2024.
-The employer cost of SHBP for non-certificated employees will continue to be an area of concern as the monthly amount per employee gradually increases to \$1,580 over the next few years.
+This increase was totally funded by the School District and was estimated to be an additional expense of \$42,000 in fiscal year 2024.
+Effective January 1, 2025, the employer share of SHBP for non-certificated employees will increase to \$1,580 per employee per month.
+The number of non-certificated employees enrolled in health insurance as of the October 2024 CPI collection was 33.
+This increase is totally funded by the School District and expense of \$76,230 in fiscal year 2025.
+The employer cost of SHBP for non-certificated employees will continue to be an area of concern.